IMPRESSIONISM, CAPTURING THE MOMENT

 7.00 – 8.30pm

 Degas, Cézanne, Renoir, Van Gogh, Toulouse-Lautrec.
-You might recognise their paintings, but it’s their radical works on paper this lecture will put the spotlight on, all about this ground-breaking exhibition at the Royal Academy of Arts..
+You might recognise their paintings, but it’s their radical works on paper that this lecture will put the spotlight on, all about this ground-breaking exhibition at the Royal Academy of Arts..

 In the whirl of modernity that was late 19th-century France, Impressionist and Post-Impressionist artists radically transformed the future direction of art.
 But it wasn’t just through their paintings.
 In a subtle but seismic shift, they lifted the status of works on paper – drawings, pastels, watercolours, temperas, gouaches – from something preparatory that you left in a studio, to artworks in their own right.